-If you’re a junior in high school and you’re thinking about applying to art school, chances are you’re working on a portfolio of amazing artwork that will help you get into the college of your dreams.
+If you’re a high school student and you’re thinking about applying to art school, chances are you’re working on a portfolio of amazing artwork that will help you get into the college of your dreams.
 If you’re not yet, don’t worry!
 Tips to get started are here.
 While you work on creating and curating a collection of art that best represents your skills and passion to an admissions committee, you should know that there is help along the way.
 In fact, you’ve probably already received some guidance from your art teacher, college counselor, or a pre-college program.
 You might have attended an information session and heard about the role of a portfolio in the SMFA admissions process.
 You may have even read up on what SMFA is looking for in a portfolio on our blog.
 But even with guidance, you could still have some questions about putting together a portfolio.
 It can feel like a complex process; how do you know you’re getting it all right?
 Enter: The Portfolio Review.

 What is a portfolio review?